By Sy Hughes

 You have likely encountered the conversation about “not wanting to give to pay the power bill and only wants their dollars to go to XYZ.”
 Think of using that conversation to tell the story of all the mission and ministry that happens within the church.
 The youth groups that have a fun and caring place meet.
 The local non-profits that could not carry out their mission without the office space the church provides.
 The addiction and recovery groups that rely on the safety and security of the church.
 I’m sure the pastor appreciates light by which to write sermons.
 In times such as these, we are reminded that the church isn’t just one thing; it’s a wonderful story waiting to be shared.

 The Presbyterian Mission Agency (PMA) has countless ways for people to get involved through prayer, action, and giving.
 Each avenue is an opportunity to come alongside other U.S. Presbyterians who have responded to the call of Jesus Christ by proclaiming and living out their faith, and by laboring with love and energy to promote God’s justice in the world.
 Those of us who serve PMA have a great story to share, and I know that each congregation I visit in my travels does as well.
 As faithful stewards, one of our key goals is to seek opportunities to tell these stories.

-Sy Hughes is a mission engagement advisor for the Presbyterian Mission Agency.
-This article was originally published on Where Your Heart Is…A Weekly Offerings Stewardship Blog.
+Sy Hughes is a mission engagement associate for the Presbyterian Mission Agency.